 Applying the Crackle To The Grey Sideboard

 The base of the grey sideboard was repainted with Driftwood.
 It’s a beautiful light shade of gray.
 After the paint had dried, I applied the crackle to the grey sideboard in specific spots where I wanted to add texture and character.
 Thicker in some places and thinner in others.
-The areas where it was applied thick began to drip making it appear like paint drips, but in a more controlled fashion.
+The areas where it was applied thick began to drip making it appear as paint drips but in a more controlled fashion.
 As a result, I ended up with the weathered, crackled chippy finish.